kamilakesbi/CompVis-Retina-Disease-Visualisation/README.md

 - Convolutional activation map (using Grad-CAM) : ni order to visualize what parts of an OCT picture the classifier focuses on when making its prediction.
 This can be useful to interpret the classifier and quickly detect a risk of misclassification.

-I use here a pretrained model found on Kaggle : https://www.kaggle.com/plubinski/retinal-separableconv2d-99-validation
+I used a pretrained model found on Kaggle : https://www.kaggle.com/plubinski/retinal-separableconv2d-99-validation